KeanuVentura/CookingUpInsights/README.md

 </iframe>

 **Results:** The RMSE for simple recipes was 198.40, while the RMSE for complex recipes was 210.37, resulting in an observed difference of 11.97.
 The resulting p-value was 0.0.
 **Conclusion:** Since the p-value of 0.0 is less than the significance level of 0.05, we reject the null hypothesis.
 This provides strong evidence that my model is unfair, as it performs significantly worse on complex recipes than on simple ones.
-In other words, the model is less accurate when predicting calorie content for recipes with larger `n_steps` values.
+In other words, the model is less accurate when predicting calorie content for recipes with larger <code>n_steps</code> values.